 The latest version of Building Regulations (Part G, 3.66 - Prevention of Scalding) states: “acceptability of in-line blending valves can be demonstrated by compliance with the relevant European standards EN1111 and EN1287.....to demonstrate that the maximum temperature of 48°C cannot be exceeded” (note – this applies to baths only).
 BuildCert approval schemes (called TMV2 and TMV3) require TMVs to comply with these standards.
 BuildCert is the only third party approval company in the UK, and their approval schemes are widely followed.
 The schemes are designed to meet different needs, and cannot be directly compared.

 The BuildCert TMV2 scheme is targeted at TMVs used in domestic properties.
 It ensures that valves meet the requirements of either or both BS EN 1111 and BS EN 1287, and requires adequate documentation, manufacturing processes and testing.
-Additional information on the TMV2 scheme can be found at the Buildcert website:http://www.wrcnsf.com/Buildcert.com/tmv2.htm.
+Additional information on the TMV2 scheme can be found in the TMV2 section of the Buildcert website

 The BuildCert TMV3 scheme is targeted at TMVs used in healthcare and commercial settings.
 It ensures that a thermostatic mixing valve complies with the requirements of D 08, an NHS Model Engineering specification, so valves approved under this scheme can be used in NHS institutions.
-Additional information on the TMV3 scheme can be found at the Buildcert website: http://www.wrcnsf.com/Buildcert.com/tmv3.htm.
+Additional information on the TMV3 scheme can be found in the TMV3 section of the Buildcert website.

 A standard, closely related to D 08, is BS 7942:2011 Thermostatic Valves for use in care establishments (the previous version is BS 7942:2000).
 NHS document D 08 is based on this, and BS 7942 contains similar content but is a British Standard.
 The TMV3 scheme references D 08, not BS 7942.